vsbuffalo/dotfiles/README.md

    colors
  - Links `~/.Rprofile` and installs some R packages
  - Stores and links NeoVim's files (see below).
+ - Installs [joe](https://github.com/karan/joe), which is a nifty tool for getting gitignore files.

 ## Installed R and Bioconductor Packages